Stochastic dynamics of granular hopper flows: a configurational mode controls the stability of clogs

 Fig.~\ref{fig:flowRate}(a) shows the resulting fits to flow rate distributions for various outlet sizes.
 Our model explains key features of these small outlet flow rate distributions.
 Intuitively, smaller outlet sizes promotes slower flows (smaller steady flow rate $x_0$).
 While noise also shrinks with outlet size, approximately proportionally to $x_0$, relative fluctuations $\widetilde \Delta =\Delta \tau_0/x_0^2$ grow.
 At small outlets these larger fluctuations and proximity of $x_0$ to the clog state $x=0$ create the non-Gaussian shape in Fig.~\ref{fig:flowRate}(a), while the peak near zero comes from coupling to the hidden mode.
 Conversely, for large outlets, our model predicts the experimentally observed Gaussian distribution~\cite{janda2009flow, thomas2016intermittency, zhang2023experimental, SM}.

-We calculate the corresponding effective potentials for the flow rate dynamics, $\Phi(x) = -\int [f(x)-g'(x)]/g(x) \, dx$ [Fig.~\ref{fig:flowRate}(b)]. \revise{The non-monotonic shapes of $\Phi$ illustrate that clogging (and pausing) is a barrier crossing phenomena~\cite{hanggi1990reaction, hathcock2021reaction} with barrier height $\propto \widetilde \Delta^{-1}$; grains flow at a steady rate (the local minimum of $\Phi$) before a large fluctuation pushes the flow rate over the barrier leading to formation of a clog (or pause).}
+We calculate the corresponding effective potentials for the flow rate dynamics, $\Phi(x) = -\int [f(x)-g'(x)]/g(x) \, dx$ [Fig.~\ref{fig:flowRate}(b)].
+The non-monotonic shapes of $\Phi$ illustrate that clogging (and pausing) is a barrier crossing phenomena~\cite{hanggi1990reaction, hathcock2021reaction} with barrier height $\propto \widetilde \Delta^{-1}$; grains flow at a steady rate (the local minimum of $\Phi$) before a large fluctuation pushes the flow rate over the barrier leading to formation of a clog (or pause).

-Using first-passage-time analysis, we predict the asymptotic scaling of the clogging time for large outlets \cite{SM, vanKampen2007stochastic}: $\langle T \rangle \approx \tau_F/p \sim \tau_0 p^{-1} C \exp(c \widetilde \Delta^{-1})$. \revise{Remarkably, this form is compatible with the previously measured stretched-exponential growth of the clogging time~\cite{thomas2015fraction, thomas2016intermittency, to_jamming_2005, janda2008jamming}, $\langle T \rangle \propto \exp(c D^\alpha)$, where $\alpha$ is the dimension of the hopper ($\alpha = 2$ in our experiment).
-The implied scaling $\widetilde \Delta \propto D^{-2}$ is compatible with our fits [Fig.~\ref{fig:flowRate}(b), inset]; testing this scaling over a broader range of outlets will be an interesting direction for future work.} This result provides further theoretical support for the lack of a critical clogging transition as outlet size increases \cite{thomas2015fraction, thomas2016intermittency}.
+Using first-passage-time analysis, we predict the scaling of the clogging time for large outlets \cite{SM, vanKampen2007stochastic}: $\langle T \rangle \approx \tau_F/p \sim \tau_0 p^{-1} C \exp(c \widetilde \Delta^{-1})$.
+Remarkably, this form is compatible with the previously measured stretched-exponential growth of the clogging time~\cite{thomas2015fraction, thomas2016intermittency, to_jamming_2005, janda2008jamming}, $\langle T \rangle \propto \exp(c D^\alpha)$, where $\alpha$ is the dimension of the hopper ($\alpha = 2$ here).
+The implied scaling $\widetilde \Delta \propto D^{-2}$ is compatible with our fits [Fig.~\ref{fig:flowRate}(b), inset]; testing this scaling over a broader range of outlets will be an interesting direction for future work.
+This result provides further theoretical support for the lack of a critical clogging transition with outlet size \cite{thomas2015fraction, thomas2016intermittency}.
 Moreover, it provides a physical interpretation for the effective noise reduction with increasing outlet size.
 The multiplicative noise term arises due to the discrete nature of the few grains whose configurations determine the flow rate $\widetilde \Delta \propto D^{-2} \sim N_\text{outlet}^{-1}$, which is suppressed as this ensemble grows.